How Bluetooth Low Energy Beacons Can Help Your Business

 Wiliot’s IoT Pixels offer an innovative approach to designing the thinnest lowest cost Bluetooth Low Energy beacons for a large number of use cases related to proximity and indoor positioning or way finding.
 Wiliot Pixels work in conjunction with the Wiliot Cloud to decrypt the encrypted wireless Bluetooth Low Energy transmissions, and trigger actions (via the included Wiliot Cloud APIs) in external systems or other notification mechanisms.

 Wiliot offers two types of IoT Pixels.
-Battery-free IoT Pixels are postage-stamp-sized computers that recycle the power from the radio waves that surround us to source power.
+Battery-free IoT Pixels are postage-stamp-sized compute devices that recycle the power from the radio waves that surround us to source power.
 This gives them effectively a limitless lifetime and enables them to be used in situations where battery replacement is inconvenient or impossible.
 Wiliot’s battery-powered IoT Pixels use an inexpensive printed battery that is small, thin, and environmentally friendly.
 The battery-powered Pixels are smaller than a business card and have a battery life of approximately 4 years.

 Wiliot’s IoT Pixels and the Wiliot Cloud offer businesses an effective and cost-efficient method for solving a large number of different use cases.
 They offer enterprises a novel way of solving problems related to location, sensing, and inventory counting or location tracking in a highly automated and cost-efficient manner.